LIVE Garden Report: Celtics vs Pistons Postgame Show - CLNS Media

-The Celtics return home to host the Detroit Pistons.
+The Celtics go on the road in the second leg of a back-to-back against the Detroit Pistons.
 Join The Garden Report Postgame Show with A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano and host John Zannis as we break it all down.

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs